 Stroke survivors are at greater risk of having another stroke.
 Subsequent strokes can be more deadly and debilitating than the initial attack.

 - Rapid evaluation for clot-busting medicine: After a stroke, there is a short window of opportunity for treatment with clot-busting medicine that can reduce further damage.
 Rush has a system for rapid diagnosis and treatment of stroke patients admitted to the emergency department.
 This system includes quick access to brain imaging, stroke neurologists to conduct patient evaluations and use of clot-busting medications when appropriate.

 - Emergency surgery: If clot-busting medicine cannot be used, physicians at Rush can often surgically remove the blood clot.

 Rush provides comprehensive medical treatment for stroke and related conditions.
-This treatment includes immediate care for people having a stroke and follow-up care, including rehabilitation, for people coping with the effects of a stroke.
-Rush also has inpatient rehabilitation available for those who could benefit from further therapy.
+This treatment includes immediate care for people having a stroke and follow-up care, including rehabilitation, physical therapy and occupational therapy, for people coping with the effects of a stroke.

 Reduce risk for future stroke